djumanoff/articles/efficient-rating-system/README.md

         rating_count = rating_count - 1
       WHERE id = :driver_id
       ```
-      As you can see addition of these operations in submit rating logic won't affect complexity, and it still remains constant.
+      As you can see addition of these operations in submit rating logic won't affect complexity, and it still remains constant `O(1)`.
 2. Using this approach returning list of drivers with their average rating becomes pretty efficient:
    ```sql
    SELECT r.id, r.rating_sum/r.rating_count AS avg_rating, r.driver_info